pyepics/epicsapps/doc/stripchart.rst

 available traces.
 Colors, Y-ranges, and descriptions (used for the Y-axis labels) can be altered at any time and will be refleced in the live plot.
 To save these settings for future sessions, press "Save PV Settings" in the upper right.
+While only 4 PVs can be displayed at one time, StripChart can be recording more than that and you can change which PVs are displayed and in which order.

 The time range (which is time from the present) can be adjusted on the right-hand side, just above the plot.
 You can select time units of seconds,